saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 config	id_rsa	id_rsa.pub	known_hosts	 known_hosts.old
 ```

 The `config` file allows to store multiple SSH connections along with their individual parameters, in addition to standard values.
-Using the full potential of this file can become complex, since it is most useful for experienced users managing multiple servers on a regular basis.
+Using the full potential of this file can become complex, since it is most useful for experienced users managing multiple servers.

 Following is a simple example to explain how to configure an SSH connection to an instance.
 Open the file and add the following lines at the top: